vincentleandr/Social-Card/README.md

 # Social-Card

 This is my first ReactJS app ever.
-A very simple social card for Romeow, a fabulous cat.
+A very simple social card for Romeow, a fabulous cat...